Bernard Carey

-Bernard Carey was an American politician who served as Cook County State's Attorney from 1972 through 1980.
+Clarence Bernard "Bernie" Carey Jr. (December 16, 1934 – June 1, 2018) was an American politician who served as Cook County State's Attorney from 1972 through 1980.
 Afterwards, he would serve on the Cook County Board of Commissioners and as a judge on the Circuit Court of Cook County.

 A Republican, he was twice elected (in 1972 and 1976) State's Attorney in strongly Democratic Cook County, Illinois.
 In 1980, Carey was narrowly unseated by Democrat Richard M. Daley.

 Early life and education

 Carey was the son of a school principal.

 Carey graduated from De La Salle Institute in 1952.
 He graduated from Saint Mary's University of Minnesota.
 He graduated from DePaul University College of Law in 1958.

 While he would later be a Republican politician, during his time at Saint Mary's University of Minnesota he chaired the school's chapter of Young Democrats.

 Early career

 Carey worked as an agent of the Federal Bureau of Investigation.
 He met Joseph I. Woods while working there.
 Woods hired Carey to serve as his undersheriff, and also ushered him into Republican Party politics.

 Working for Richard B. Ogilvie, Carey worked in Illinois state government, being selected by Ogilvie to organize the Illinois Bureau of Investigation in 1969.